the-tcpdump-group/tcpdump/CONTRIBUTING.md

    `U` indicates that an unsigned value is fetched; `S` indicates that a signed value is fetched.
-For multi-byte values, `BE` indicates that a big-endian value ("network byte order") is fetched, and `LE` indicates that a little-endian value is fetched.
+For multi-byte values, `BE` indicates that a big-endian value ("network byte order") is fetched, and `LE` indicates that a little-endian value is fetched. *n* is the length, in bytes, of the multi-byte integral value to be fetched.

    In addition to the bounds checking the `GET_*()` macros perform, using those macros has other advantages: